 3D visualization is the process of creating renderings and virtual models to explore, review and envision 3D designs.
 Architects can use 3D visualization software to create interactive experiences to show owners and potential buyers what the final design of space will look like once the intended project has been completed.

 A 3D visualization software undertakes the process of generating an image from a model by means of computer software.
-Rendering is used in architecture, simulators, video games, movies and television visual effects and design visualization.
+Rendering is used in architecture like a multifunctional product, simulators, video games, movies and television visual effects and design visualization.
 A 3D visualization software gives the final appearance to the models and animation with visual effects such as shading, texture-mapping, shadows, reflections, and motion blurs.

 3D visualization is seeing a rapid rise in popularity among and usage by professionals in the building and construction industry such as architects and interior designers.
 3D visualization softwares are changing the way the building we live and work in are built.
 Using 3D visualization software, a designer can represent anything the client desires, including scale, textures, interior furnishings, etc. Many professionals even prefer to depict their 3D visualizations using architectural scenes where everyday actions are being carried out.
 A 3D visualization software, when used optimally, is not just a design tool, but also a marketing one as it helps the architect or interior designer showcase their vision for space more clearly to the client, thereby increasing their chances of sealing the deal and improving customer satisfaction levels greatly.
 While there are various 3D visualization softwares available, it is important to choose the right one to ensure that it serves your need in the most optimal manner.

 Image credits: pinterest.com